privacysandbox/data-plane-shared-libraries/docs/roma/roma_byob.md

    [sample_roma_api](/src/roma/byob/udf/BUILD.bazel).
 1. Add the target to your BUILD file that will be using the Roma API.
 1. Use the API.
 Example [ByobSampleService](/src/roma/byob/benchmark/roma_byob_benchmark.cc).

-### AdTechs

-Currently, the team is working a performance optimization that will modify the interface for AdTechs a bit up in the air.
-Once those changes are finalized, this documentation will be updated to reflect this.

-## FAQs

-1. Which languages are supported?
-Currently, Roma BYOB supports C++, Go and other languages without special runtime needs.
-1. The language we use is currently unsupported.
-Will it be supported in the future?
-It is one of our longer term goals to allow AdTechs to configure their own container.
-Once the details are finalized, the same will be announced.

-## Questions?

-For questions and bug reports, please reach out to <trusted-servers-infra-eng-team@google.com>.